MSquaredTechologies/Rothult-ESPeasy/README.md

 ## Future ideas

+Currently, this setup is used for a simple door lock.
+An local Flask web server

 A word of warning when you start laborating with the rules/code...
 The motor H-bridge doesn't seem to have any protection for driving both directions simultaneously, which could result in letting the magic smoke out of the transistors.